 Interactivity of the account

-A host of factors come into play when running a successful kol campaign.
-From follower size to demographics and timing, determining the true reach of a kol’s content isn’t always as straightforward as seeing how many “likes” they get on a post.
-One metric, however, remains critical to determining an influencer’s reach that is audience engagement.
+A host of factors come into play when running a successful Kol campaign.
+From follower size to demographics and timing, determining the true reach of a KOL’s content isn’t always as straightforward as seeing how many “likes” they get on a post.
+One metric, however, remains critical to determining an influencer’s reach is audience engagement.
 Yet when comparing an influencer with millions of followers to one with less than 10,000, you may be questioning how important authentic engagement is to running a successful campaign.

 See previous campaign with Brands with results

-Choosing a key opinion leader who have worked with other brands isn’t a 100% no no. In fact, looking at who they’ve worked with can help us decide if our product is likely to appeal to the influencer and its target market.
+Choosing a key opinion leader who has worked with other brands isn’t a 100% no-no. In fact, looking at who they’ve worked with can help us decide if our product is likely to appeal to the influencer and its target market.
 For example, if we’re an ethical skincare brand, and the kol worked with other ethical brands, this would be a good person to consider.
 However, if the influencer has worked with a competitor for a very long time, it can be difficult for us to shift the attention away from our competitor since their assisiaiton with the kol may stick.
 Keep this in mind when choosing influencers.